rcastellotti/gr/from-zero-to-sev.md

 [nix-shell:~]$ grep -rnw mem-dump.3095337 -e "hello from the NOSEV machine!"
 grep: mem-dump.3095337: binary file matches
 ```
+From the host machine we are able to see nosev's machine memory while this is not possible with SEV enabled.

 Encryption  at rest (designed to prevent the attacker from accessing the unencrypted data by ensuring the data is encrypted when on disk from Microsoft, cite properly) has been around for a long time, but this leaves a big part of daily computing unencrypted, namely RAM and CPU registers, to tackle this issue major chip producers started to develop a technlogy to enable "confidential computing", namely AMD Secure Encrypted Virtualization (SEV) and Intel Trusted Domain Extensions (TDX).
 In this short article we try to understand a little more about AMD SEV, assuming nothing and getting our hands dirty step by step.